benzo addiction treatment in Los Angeles, CA

 • Visiting multiple doctors to obtain several prescriptions (doctor shopping)

-A person addicted to benzos will require over time more in order to achieve the same high.
+A person addicted to benzos will require higher doses over time in order to achieve the same high.
 This occurs due to the process of tolerance-building.
 When this happens, family and friends may notice them “doctor shopping”.
 They may also notice risk-taking behaviors after taking benzos, such as driving while medicated.

 The mental health community uses the terms sedative, hypnotic, or anxiolytic use disorder to describe an addiction to benzos.
 In order to be diagnosed with this—and receive benzo addiction treatment in Los Angeles—someone must show certain symptoms.